 2. Raohe Night Market: Great All-Around Experience

-Probably the city’s second most popular night market, I prefer Raohe for it’s more manageable size.
-It’s just one main drag, approximately 600 meters from east to west, with a small number of shops and stalls on some of the alleys leading away from it.
+Probably the city’s second most popular night market, I prefer Raohe Night Market (饒河夜市) for it’s more manageable size.
+It’s just one main street, approximately 600 meters from east to west, with a small number of shops and stalls on some of the alleys leading away from it.
 Follow my recommended walking route and top dishes in my Raohe Night Market guide.

 The market’s most famous stall, impossible to miss right at the east end entrance (see photo above), is Fuzhou Shizu Black Pepper Buns (福州世祖胡椒餅).
 If you’re like me and don’t eat meat, it’s still fun to stand and watch the masters at work.
 Another famous and Michelin-recognized food stall at Raohe Night Market is Chen Dong Ribs Stewed in Medicinal Herbs (陳董藥燉排骨) about a third of the way in.